 However, if you don’t want to spend so much, you could always get regular foam panels that should cost you about $20-$30 for a pack of 12.

 These aren’t as effective, but they should help.

 If you don’t have the budget to purchase all of the acoustic foam panels, you could actually build them yourself.

 All you will need are some pieces of wood for the frames and a lot of old towels.

 These could literally end up costing about $2 for each one and what’s even more amazing is that they work just as good as the acoustic foam panels, if not better.

 I found this fantastic video by DIY Perks on YouTube where he teaches you how to make them, so make sure to check it out.

-Even though installing acoustic foam can do wonders for any room, if you truly want to reduce outside noise then you will have to seal every crack and every hole you can find, otherwise sound will always find a way in.
+Now, even though installing acoustic foam/blankets/curtains can do wonders for any room, if you truly want to reduce outside noise then you will have to seal every crack and every hole you can find, otherwise sound will always find a way in.